mle12/FashionMnist-capstone-project/README.md

 Next I trained the model and used the validation dataset to monitor how the model was learning.
 I decided to use 50 epochs or cycles through the data to make sure the accuracy metric would converge.
 I then plotted training and validation curves for 'loss' and 'accuracy' to see how the model was learning.
 The goal was for 'loss' to be as close to 0 as possible and 'accuracy' to be as close to 100 as possible.

 The graphs revealed that the initial model did very well on the training data getting around 99% accuracy.
-However the model did not iperform as well on the validation or test data getting around 91% accuracy.
+However the model did not perform as well on the validation or test data getting around 91% accuracy.
 Also the validation accuracy failed to improve after 5 epochs.
 It looked like the model had low bias but high variance indicating overfitting or lack of generalisation to unseen data.
-I then took a batch of 12 examples from the test data and visualised the input image and the predicted labels.
+I then took a batch of 12 examples from the test data and visualised the input images and the predicted labels.
 This revealed the model only incorrectly classified 1 out of 12 images.

 I next decided to use a more complex architecture with the aim of improving accuracy and to reduce overfitting.
 I settled on the well known ResNet50 architecture.
 This new model had some 26 million parameters to train versus the initial model with only around 3 million.
 This meant this model would take longer to train and be more computationally expensive but would it improve the accuracy?